inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/index.rst

 Credits
 -------
-InaSAFE Socialisation Training Manual was developed by Australia-Indonesia Facility for Disaster Reduction(AIFDR) - AusAID, The National Agency for Disaster Management, Indonesia and World Bank ‘s Global Facility for Disaster Reduction and Recovery Labs (GFDRR).
+InaSAFE Socialisation Training Manual was developed by Australia-Indonesia Facility for Disaster Reduction(AIFDR-AUSAID) - AusAID, The National Agency for Disaster Management, Indonesia and World Bank ‘s Global Facility for Disaster Reduction and Recovery Labs (World Bank-GFDRR).

 Manual based on:
 ................